How Effective are Large Language Models in Generating Software Specifications?: Study setup

-\paragraph{Semantic Retrieval (SR)} The \textit{SR} strategy aims to select examples semantically close to the target context, and are proven by previous studies~\cite{Rubin2021LearningTR,liu2021makes} to be more effective than random retrieval.
-For example selection, BERT-based models are more effective compared to traditional methods, such as TF-IDF ~\cite{liu2021makes, Rubin2021LearningTR}.
-We choose RoBERTa~\cite{roberta} as the SR retrieval model, specifically, Roberta-large~\cite{roberta-large} fine-tuned for sentence similarity using a contrastive learning objective, due to its outstanding performance on the Semantic Textual Similarity (STS) dataset~\cite{reimers-2019-sentence-bert}.
-We do not study the impact of different retrieval models since previous research suggests that the differences in results are small~\cite{Shin2021ConstrainedLM}.
+\paragraph{Semantic Retrieval (SR)} It selects examples semantically similar to the target, shown to be more effective than random retrieval~\cite{Rubin2021LearningTR,liu2021makes}.
+We use RoBERTa-large~\cite{roberta-large} due to its strong performance on the STS dataset~\cite{reimers-2019-sentence-bert}.
+The impact of different retrieval models is not studied, as previous research suggests minimal differences in performance~\cite{Shin2021ConstrainedLM}.